shreshtaagrawal/PINN-Projectile-Payload-Drop/notebooks/README.md

 > **Forward** (physics → trajectory): Notebooks 1 → 2 → 3.
 > **Inverse** (data → physics): Notebooks 4 → 5.
-> A PINN can act both as a *simulator* and as an *instrument that measures the world*.

 ---

 ## 0. One-paragraph mental model

 A normal network learns by copying labelled examples.
-A **PINN** learns by being told the **differential equation** its answer must obey, and is penalised whenever it breaks that law — so it needs little or no labelled data.
+A **PINN** learns by being told the **differential equation** its answer must obey, and is penalised whenever it breaks that law, so it needs little or no labelled data.
 The same network, run "backwards," can also treat an unknown physical constant (a launch angle, a drag coefficient) as a **trainable parameter** and discover it from a few noisy measurements.
 Both halves of this project rest on one PyTorch
-feature: `torch.autograd.grad`, which differentiates the network's *output* with respect to its *input* exactly, letting us put a derivative — i.e. a law of motion — directly inside the loss.
+feature: `torch.autograd.grad`, which differentiates the network's *output* with respect to its *input* exactly, letting us put a derivative (i.e. a law of motion) directly inside the loss.

 ---

 ## 1. Why a PINN at all? (ideology)

-For an *ideal* projectile there's a clean formula, so a PINN looks like overkill — and in Notebooks 1–2 it deliberately is.
+For an *ideal* projectile there's a clean formula, so a PINN looks like overkill and in Notebooks 1–2 it deliberately is.
 The point is to **validate the machinery on a problem we can check by hand** before turning off the safety rails.
-The payoff arrives in Notebook 3: once air drag is added, the equations become **coupled and nonlinear with no closed-form solution**, and in Notebooks 4–5 we use the same tool to **discover hidden physics from data** — the canonical real-world use of PINNs.
+The payoff arrives in Notebook 3: once air drag is added, the equations become **coupled and nonlinear with no closed-form solution**, and in Notebooks 4–5 we use the same tool to **discover hidden physics from data**, the canonical real-world use of PINNs.
 Build trust on the known, then extend to the unknown.

 ---